 I love fashion and believe in its power as a means of self-expression and communication.
 But the current industry model is unsustainable, in human, economic and environmental terms.

 Buying "less but better" will help address this, which means rethinking what we value.

 By using what is known as deadstock (the excess fabric manufactured for fashion seasons) CRUZ&PEPITA provides a second life to silks and natural textiles that might otherwise wind up in landfill or being burned.
 The colour or pattern might not be achingly "on trend" but does that really matter if it looks great on you?

 At the same time, CRUZ&PEPITA seeks to preserve and create fairly-paid jobs in France, a former garment manufacturing powerhouse which has seen its industry whittled away by cheaper alternatives elsewhere.
 Conserving French savoir-faire and providing sustainable employment in my adopted home is at the heart of CRUZ&PEPITA's crusade.

-The choice to use only natural fibres is also essential to the CRUZ&PEPITA's DNA, and despite my branding and marketing background, packaging has been limited to the basics.
+The choice to use only natural fibres is also essential to the CRUZ&PEPITA's DNA, and despite my background in branding and marketing, packaging has been limited to the basics.

 As CRUZ&PEPITA develops, I plan to further explore sustainability in fashion and share the lessons I learn along the way.
-We're all on this path together, after all.
+We're all in this together, after all.